softogen/CppCoreGuidelines/CppCoreGuidelines.md

 Handling a type with user-defined assignment and destructor is tricky.
 Saving programmers from having to write such code is one reason for including `variant` in the standard.

-    class Value { // two alternative representations represented as a union
+    class Value final { // two alternative representations represented as a union
     private:
         enum class Tag { number, text };
         Tag type; // discriminant